jstransformers/nuke/README.md

 # nuke (Better name welcome)

 Batch editing tools for repos under jstransformers organization.

 ## clone.js

-Clones all interesting repos under the jstransformers org to current directory or a specified directory.
+Clones all interesting repos under the jstransformers organization.

 If a directory with the name of the repo already exists and is not empty then it is skipped.

+If the root directory is not specified, `config.ini` is read to see if it is set there.
+If it is not, then the repos are cloned in the current directory.

 ## david.js